Robert Mugabe: Is Zimbabwe's ex-president a hero or villain?

 The young beneficiaries were able to analyse Zimbabwe's problems for themselves and most blamed government corruption and mismanagement for the lack of jobs and rising prices.

-He claims to be fighting on behalf of the rural poor but much of the land he confiscated has ended up in the hands of his cronies.
+He often claimed to be fighting on behalf of the rural poor but much of the land he confiscated ended up in the hands of his cronies.

-Archbishop Desmond Tutu says that Zimbabwe's long-time president has become a cartoon figure of the archetypal African dictator.
+Archbishop Desmond Tutu once said that Zimbabwe's long-time president had become a cartoon figure of the archetypal African dictator.

-During the 2002 presidential campaign, he started wearing brightly coloured shirts emblazoned with his face - a style copied from many of Africa's notorious rulers.
+During the 2002 presidential campaign, he started wearing brightly coloured shirts emblazoned with his face - a style copied from many of Africa's authoritarian rulers.

 For the preceding 20 years, this conservative man was only seen in public with either a stiff suit and tie or safari suit.